TB Screening (Skin)

 What is this test?

-This test determines whether you have been infected with tuberculosis (TB), a highly contagious bacterial infection.
-It's possible to have latent or inactive TB and not feel sick, or you can have active TB disease with symptoms.
+This test finds out if you have been infected with tuberculosis (TB).
+This is a highly contagious bacterial infection spread through the air.
+It's possible to have inactive (latent) TB and not feel sick.
+Or you can have active TB disease with symptoms.
+People with latent TB are not contagious.

 Why do I need this test?

-You might need this test if you have recently been exposed to someone who has TB or if your doctor suspects you may have a TB infection.
+You might need this test if you have recently been exposed to someone who has TB.
+Or you may need it if your healthcare provider suspects you may have a TB infection.

 Symptoms of TB include:

-TB usually affects the lungs, but it can spread to other parts of your body, including your joints, spine, brain, and kidneys, and cause additional symptoms.
+TB usually affects the lungs.
+But it can spread to other parts of your body, including your joints, spine, brain, and kidneys, and cause other symptoms.

 You also might have this test if you: